MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 So: look for photos in same second (could miss if sequential but first is in the preceding second) and look for shot_no in Drive Mode of Special Mode.
 Preferring Drive Mode since also has what shooting mode.
 Done I think except first photo in a series isn't labeled as such

-GPS not getting added ??
+Have added something to get shot 1, but untested as of yet.
+Works. mini_exiftool now working

-Have added something to get shot 1, but untested as of yet
+But GPS does not appear to be working.